System-size convergence of point defect properties: The case of the silicon vacancy: Results

 \subsection{Charged vacancies}

-The relaxed symmetry and defect formation energy for the charged states of the vacancy are calculated using the 256-atom supercell in {\sc castep} with the ultrasoft pseudopotential.
-We repeat the calculations with both $\Gamma$-point sampling and a $3^3$ MP grid.
-The results for all charge states are given in Table~\ref{table:summary}.

-We defer detailed discussion of the electronic structure of the different configurations to Sec.~\ref{subsec:res-mlwfs}; for now, we simply state that all the charge states apart from $\mathrm{v}^{2-}$ are in agreement with Watkins' model.
+Our results for the relaxed symmetries and defect formation energies of the various charge states of the vacancy are shown in Table~\ref{table:summary}.
+All the charge states apart from $\mathrm{v}^{2-}$ are in agreement with Watkins' model.
 For $\mathrm{v}^{2-}$ a completely different `split vacancy' configuration is found, with a point group symmetry of $\mathrm{D_{3d}}$ (in agreement with previous studies by Nieminen {\em et al.}\cite{niem-vac,niem-multisymm} and Wright\cite{wright-vac}).
 The symmetry predicted by the model ($\mathrm{C_{2v}}$) was found as a metastable state.
 For all charge states there were no qualitative differences between the $\Gamma$-point only and multiple k-point calculations, although the former consistently showed a greater inwards relaxation and thus a smaller defect volume.
+For a detailed discussion of the electronic structure of the different charge states of the vacancy, the reader is referred to Appendix~\ref{app:res-mlwfs}.

 We note that the relaxation of $\mathrm{v}^{1-}$ is the most problematic; in fact, if the initial random displacement of the atomic positions is not large enough, the system consistently converges to a metastable $\mathrm{T_d}$ configuration with a completely spin-polarized triply degenerate defect level (i.e., filled with three spin-aligned electrons).
 Furthermore, our final lowest configuration is only approximately $\mathrm{C_{2v}}$, as there is a small but noticeable splitting of $\sim$0.1~$\mathrm{\AA}$ of the bond lengths between the two pairs of neighbours of the vacancy.
 Nieminen and Wright both report that the LDA does not give the expected symmetry for this charge state, although they find a $\mathrm{D_{3d}}$ configuration.